-Fair Trade Cocoa Powder: The Dark Side of the Cocoa Industry
+Fair Trade Cocoa: The Dark Side of the Cocoa Industry

 Can you imagine a life without chocolate?
 I don't even want to think about it.
 Without the cacao bean, we wouldn't have chocolate.
 So it's safe to say that the cacao bean may be one of man's greatest discoveries.
-This leads to chocolate ⏤ quite possibly one of man's greatest creations.
-From raw cacao nibs and organic cacao butter to fair trade cocoa powder and rich dark chocolate, it's safe to say we've fallen in love with anything and everything made from the cacao bean!
+This leads to the manufacturing of chocolate – quite possibly one of man's most significant achievements.
+From raw cacao nibs and organic cacao butter to fair trade cocoa and rich dark chocolate, it's safe to say we've fallen in love with anything and everything made from the cacao bean!

 Cacao... nibs... fair trade...what do all these mean?
-In this post, Wildly Organic will discuss the difference between cacao vs. cocoa, describe how different cocoa products are made, and explain why it’s best to purchase organic Fairtrade cacao powder.
+In this post, Wildly Organic will discuss the difference between cacao vs. cocoa, describe how different cocoa products are made, and explain why purchasing organic, ethical chocolate powder is the best option.

-Before we dive in, let’s clarify some spelling differences you’ll see below.
+Before we dive in and talk about fair trade cocoa, let’s clarify some spelling differences you’ll see below.
 Fair trade refers to products that are produced and purchased following ethical guidelines.
-There is no regulation on this term, so any brand could use it without actually following fair trade practices.
+There is no regulation on this term, so any brand within the cocoa industry could use it without following fair trade practices.

-Fairtrade refers to products that are Fairtrade-certified after meeting rigorous standards and passing meticulous process inspections.
+Fairtrade refers to products that are Fairtrade-certified after meeting rigorous standards and passing meticulous cocoa processing inspections.
 Only certified products can claim this accolade.

 Cacao vs. Cocoa